 \section{Introduction}

-With development of nanotechnologies the friction of two smooth solid surfaces at presence of thin lubricant film between them is vastly investigated in last years \cite{Persson}.
-Experimental study of atomically-flat surfaces of mica, which are separated by the ultrathin layer of lubricant, shows that lubricant has properties of solid at certain conditions \cite{Yosh}.
-In particular, the interrupted motion ($stick-slip$) is observed inherent in a dry friction \cite{SRC,Aranson}.
-Such boundary mode is realized, if film of lubricating material has less than four molecular layers, and is explained as solidification, conditioned by the compression of walls.
-The subsequent jump-like melting takes a place, when shear stress exceeds a critical value due to the effect of ''shear melting``.
+With the development of nanotechnologies, the friction of two smooth solid surfaces at the presence of thin lubricant film between them has been vastly investigated lately~\cite{Persson}.
+Experimental study of atomically-flat surfaces of mica, which are separated by ultrathin layer of lubricant, shows that lubricant has properties of solid at certain conditions~\cite{Yosh}.
+In particular, the interrupted motion (\textit{stick-slip}) inherent in a dry friction~\cite{SRC,Aranson} is observed.
+Such boundary mode is realized, if the film of lubricating material has less than four molecular layers, and this is explained as solidification conditioned by compression of walls.
+The subsequent jump-like melting takes place, when shear stress exceeds a critical value due to the effect of ``shear melting''.

-In a general case the description of behavior of ultrathin lubricant film should be carried out starting from the first principles, however, such approach is complicated, because the different lubricants and geometry of experiment are used.
-Therefore the phenomenological models, which allow to explain the experimentally observed results, are proposed.
-In particular, thermodynamic \cite{Popov}, mechanistic \cite{Carlson, Filippov, Filippov1}, and synergetic \cite{KhYu} models are used.
-Also, the studies are carried out using methods of molecular dynamics \cite{Braun}.
-It appears that lubricant can provide several kinetic modes \cite{Yosh}, between which there are transitions during the process of friction, stipulating the interrupted friction \cite{Yosh, Aranson}.
-In work \cite{Filippov} within the framework of mechanistic model which is based on equation of motion for the overhead rubbing block three modes of friction are revealed at the account of stochastic effects: sliding mode that is proper low-velocity shear, regular interrupted mode, and mode of sliding at high-velocity shear.
-Existence of these modes also is confirmed by the synergetic theory with taking into account the deformation defect of the shear modulus \cite{JPS}, and the computer experiments \cite{Persson,Yosh,SRC,silica}.
+In a general case, the description of behavior of ultrathin lubricant film should be carried out starting with the first principles.
+However, such an approach is complicated due to different lubricants and geometry of experiment used.
+Therefore, the phenomenological models are proposed that allow us to explain the experimentally observed results.
+In particular, thermodynamic~\cite{Popov}, mechanistic~\cite{Carlson,Filippov,Filippov1}, and synergetic~\cite{KhYu} models are built.
+They are of deterministic~\cite{Carlson,KhYu} and stochastic~\cite{Filippov,Filippov1} nature.
+Also, the studies are carried out using methods of molecular dynamics~\cite{Braun,prd,Khome2010,SS_2010}.
+It appears that the lubricant can provide several kinetic modes~\cite{Yosh}, between which transitions occur stipulating the interrupted friction~\cite{Yosh,Aranson}.
+In work~\cite{Filippov} three modes of friction are revealed at the account of stochastic effects: sliding mode that is inherent in low-velocity shear, regular interrupted mode, and mode of sliding at high-velocity shear.
+The existence of these modes is also confirmed by the synergetic theory taking into account the deformation defect of the shear modulus of lubricant~\cite{JPS} and the computer experiments~\cite{Persson,Yosh,SRC,silica}.